abbycabs/mozsprint-repo-template/README.md

 However, there are thousands of online courses to choose from, but few are AWESOME.

-## Whatt makes an AWESOME Online Course?
+## What makes an AWESOME Online Course?

 Online learning is truly awesome when it meets the learner's **skills, knowledge, context, interests** and is **accessible**.
 Being that many of our learners are not interested in Ruby on Rails, iOS App Development,